 service.beta.kubernetes.io/ncloud-load-balancer-ssl-certificate-no |

-Certificate Manager's certificate number to be applied to listeners with the TLS protocol
+The certificate number of the Certificate Manager to be applied to the listener of which the protocol is TLS.

 |